 To get a business credit card for your LLC, compare offers for cards to determine which business credit card is likely to save your LLC the most money, based on rewards, fees, interest rates and other features.
 Then, apply for the card online, wait for a decision and, if you’re approved, wait for your card in the mail.

-To be clear, you can get a business credit card for an LLC, as long as you are permitted by the corporation.
-If you aren’t the owner of the LLC, you must at least be an authorized officer of the LLC – in other words, legally able to sign for the company – in order to apply for a credit card in the LLC’s name.
+You can get a business credit card for an LLC, as long as you are permitted by the corporation.
+If you aren’t an owner of the LLC, you must at least be an authorized officer – in other words, legally able to sign for the company – in order to apply for a credit card in the LLC’s name.
 Authorized officers will be named on the LLC’s operating agreement, and can be the LLC’s owner, president, managing member, member, or treasurer, for instance.